How to renew your Indian passport in the UK?

 Authorisation Letter: If the applicant is unable to visit VFS in person to submit the passport renewal application, a close family member can do it with an authorisation letter along with their original passport or photo ID card and a document showing the relationship.

-The total application fees for renewing Indian passport in the UK up to one year before/after expiry is £67.88.
+The total application fee for renewing your Indian passport in the UK up to one year before/after expiry is £67.88.

 Here’s the split.